LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 ==
 ```

-Recall from a script above, we use `sed` to populate the `glob-http` field.
-With all these pieces in place, we can start the stack...
+Recall from the script above, we use `sed` to populate the `glob-http` field.
+By using Stack Orchestrator, we've setup a process that is easily repeatable and automated, albeit somewhat tedious at first.

 ### Status